 In this informative whitepaper, you will learn through QStar’s cost of acquisition analysis, that the total cost of an active archive is likely to be less expensive than the annual maintenance contract on Tier 1 storage with its associated deduplicated disk backup.
 And, you will see cost calculations that prove that the more data you archive, the more you will save!
 Learn how to save 90% on storage acquisition costs by archiving!

-3-2-1 Archiving and Data Protection Best Practive
+3-2-1 Archiving and Data Protection Best Practice

 In these trying times, it’s prudent to go back to basics and review the foundation of a sound IT strategy.
 This is exactly what the 3-2-1 Archive Best Practice approach is all about.
 Endorsed by leading storage industry analysts, 3-2-1 provides a very simple, yet reliable approach to securing data for the long term through the efficient optimization of IT resources.

-Design an Active Archive– Considerations and Guidelines to Archive Success
+Considerations and Guidelines to Archive Success

 Many organizations don’t take into account the longer term perspective that is essential when designing an archive and can miss some of the most crucial considerations for a successful strategy.
 The purpose of this paper is to leverage the extensive experience of the authors in the design and deployment of professional archive solutions by offering proven guidelines and important considerations that should be factored into the design of any enterprise archive.

-Archive Appliance or Archive Software?-Which is the Better Choice for Long-Term Data Archiving?
+Archive Appliance or Archive Software -Which is the Better Choice for Long-Term Data Archiving?

 To meet internal or external business requirements for data retention and preservation, almost every organization archives at least some of its data.
 However, most organizations may not realize that designing a successful archive can be much more challenging than designing a backup.
 The most important reason for this is that the data in the archive will outlive the server and storage platforms.

-Organizations need to plan to create an archive that will easily grow and change, as technology and business requirements change – which can do this better: Archiving software or an Archive Appliance?
+Organizations need to plan to create an archive that will easily grow and change, as technology and business requirements change – Which can do this better: Archiving software or an Archive Appliance?

 An Active Archive Reduces Backup and Speeds Restore

 Due to the continuous growth in storage requirements, backup and restore is a constant issue for organizations to manage today.
-But, let’s not lose sight as to why we backup.
+But let’s not lose sight as to why we backup.
 If primary data is lost due to technical failure, a disaster, a virus or manmade interference, organizations must be able to restore their valuable data.
 By employing an active archive strategy together with a backup strategy, significant time and cost can be saved.
 In the event of a disaster, a successful archive strategy drastically improves the restoration time of any organization.

 Achieving a PACS-Neutral Archive

-What is a PACS-Neutral and Storage Technology Neutral Archive?
+What is a PACS-Neutral and Storage Technology-Neutral Archive?
 Why should one consider a PACS-Neutral Archive?
 How does an organization achieve a PACS-Neutral Archive?
 This paper will answer these questions and discuss the challenges and nuances related to achieving this goal.

-Storage management through the utilization of tiers has brought about a means of managing data over a network in which the data resides on specific storage devices based on the value of the date.
+Storage management through the utilization of tiers has brought about a means of managing data over a network in which the data resides on specific storage devices based on the value of the data.
 Intelligent storage management software that facilitates the management of files across storage resources to house data in the most appropriate media given its usage patterns and value to the organization is the basic concept behind tiered storage management.